ecarlstrom/discordbot/README.md

 4. Addition of a `!repeat` command to allow a song to be re-queued as easily as possible.

+5. I'm looking at adding a `!loop` command that's similar to `!repeat`.
+The `!repeat` command will simply add the current song to the end of the queue again, whereas the `!loop` command will continually add the current song to the queue after a certain point. `!loop` will likely require higher privileges to prevent misuse and in most cases the function of `!repeat` will be more desirable anyway.

 ## Feedback

 Please feel free to contact me at evan.carlstrom@gmail.com with any issues or feedback!